- February 9, 2021

 Kelvin Birk is a lawyer as well as a certified public accountant with more than 30 years of experience in accounting, tax and business consulting.
 He also possesses more than 20 years of legal experience.
 Whatever your legal situation, your attorney at Birk Law Firm can counsel you about legal strategies and tax implications.

 Kelvin Birk’s style of representation focuses on being a strong negotiator to achieve a favorable solution, rather than running to the courthouse to launch expensive and protracted litigation.
-If you are a beneficiary contemplating legal action against a trustee, Birk Law Firm can help.
+If you are a beneficiary contemplating legal action in Missouri, against a trustee, Birk Law Firm can help.
 We will answer your questions, assess your claim, and discuss your legal options.
 For a free initial consultation, contact us at 573-332-8585.